CASE STUDY

 User Research

-I spoke with a few marina managers, boat owners, and my co-workers who have interacted directly with them.
-We have a primary and secondary user group.
+I spoke with a few marina managers, boat owners, and my co-workers who had interacted directly with them.
+We had a primary and secondary user group.

 Primary: Marina owners & managers